- Google constantly releases algorithm updates that affect search engine rankings and the user experience.

 When you have a strong website and even stronger content, you will be as best prepared for when those algorithm updates come around.

 TIP: If your rankings do take a hit from an algorithm update, be mindful that these effects can take a few weeks to sort themselves out.
 In the meantime, reference this article to see what steps you can take: Notice a Significant Loss in Rankings?
 Here's How to Analyze.

-Editor's Note: This piece was originally published on June 2, 2020 and has been updated for accuracy and comprehensiveness.
+Editor's Note: This piece was originally published on June 2, 2020 and has been updated for recency, accuracy, and comprehensiveness.